Study Methods · May 29, 2026 · 9 min read

 What Makes a Good Reading Plan for Beginners?

 • Short daily sessions — Ten to fifteen minutes a day is enough to build a habit.
 Long sessions can feel like homework.
+Research on spaced reading[4] shows that distributing engagement across daily short sessions produces better retention than infrequent long ones.

 • Clear context before each reading — A short summary or introduction helps you understand what you are about to read and why it matters.